MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     - Select registry provider: select **Azure**
     - Select your subscription.
     - Select an Azure Container Registry to push to: select the container registry that you created.
 For example: acraz2003cah12oct.
-    - Tag image as: press Enter.
+    - To deploy the image, press Enter.

 1. Wait for the image push process to complete, and then close the Terminal.